tmctono/docs.ja-jp/docs/standard/security/cryptographic-signatures.md

         Dim signedHashValue() As Byte

         'Generate a public/private key pair.
-        Dim rsa As New RSACryptoServiceProvider()
+        Dim rsa As RSA = RSA.Create()

-        'Create an RSAPKCS1SignatureFormatter object and pass it 'the RSACryptoServiceProvider to transfer the private key.
+        'Create an RSAPKCS1SignatureFormatter object and pass it 'the RSA instance to transfer the private key.
         Dim rsaFormatter As New RSAPKCS1SignatureFormatter(rsa)

         'Set the hash algorithm to SHA1.